 Kelly Dude has practiced law in Colorado Springs for more than 30 years.
 His practice emphasizes education law which includes work at the trial, appellate and administrative law levels.
 He has represented numerous school districts in the areas of special education, teacher dismissal and a variety of other education issues before state and federal trial and appellate courts as well as numerous administrative proceedings.
-Formally an instructor in school law for Argosy University.
+Formerly an instructor in school law for Argosy University.
 He has taught numerous school law seminars for Lorman Education and the National Business Institute and has participated in presentations to school law attorneys and school boards.
 He received his undergraduate and law degrees from the University of Missouri, and clerked for the Honorable Alan L. Sternberg on the Colorado Court of Appeals before joining the law firm in 1984.
 He is a member of the National School Boards Association Council of School Attorneys (CASB), Colorado Council of School Board Attorneys (chair, December 2001 to December, 2002), Colorado and El Paso County Bar Associations.
 He has been named one of Colorado Springs’ top education attorneys by Colorado Springs Style Magazine, 2015-18.
 He is also licensed in Missouri.

 Stephen J. Lebel, Special Counsel